Update effective: January 2024

 - Prints should also be matted to protect the surface from abrasion during handling.

-- Prints from “Regular” will be accepted without matting and these will be mounted on a temporary matt board for display on judging night.
+- Prints from “Regular” will be accepted without matting.
+They can be mounted on a temporary matt board for display on judging night by the submitting member.

-- The print mount plus matte thickness shall not exceed 4 mm.
+- The print mount plus matt thickness shall not exceed 4 mm.

 - All prints submitted to club competitions must also be submitted to the club as digital images.

 - These digital images will be used for projection on the judging night.

 - These digital images may be used on the club website and newsletter for public display and club promotion.